jiamingluuu/notes/database/DDIA.md

 ### SSTables and LSM-Trees
 LSM-tree has two parts:
 - *Memtable*: An in-memory table for storing write queries
 - *SSTable*: Persistent data that flushed to disk.
-Each record is stored in order of key.
+Each record is stored in the order of key.

 On a writing query: